 Sunday, December 1

-Oppression or judgemental language stemming from religion is unfortunately an all-too-common experience for members of the LGBTQ community.
+Oppression or judgmental language stemming from religion is unfortunately an all-too-common experience for members of the LGBTQ community.
 These experiences can lead people down many paths, including a search for more holistic and affirming connections.
-Please join Rev. Rich Havard from Inclusive Ministries for an exploration of the many roads to healing and building a healthy spiritual life.
+Please join Rev. Rich Havard from the Inclusive Collective for an exploration of the many roads to healing and building a healthy spiritual life.